 The translation of Chinto kata is “Crane on the rock”, from the one legged stance seen half way through the from or Fighting to the East.
-It’s a light yet powerful moving form and classified as a Tomarite kata with strong fluid foot work changing rapidly but never rushed.
-Balance with control coupled with turns make this kata a difficult one to master hence this is the kata shizendo uses for black belt.
+It’s a light yet powerful moving form, and is classified as a Tomarite kata with strong fluid foot work changing rapidly, but never rushed.
+Balance with control coupled with turns make this kata a difficult one to master, hence this is the kata shizendo uses for black belt.
 The Chinto form follows a straight line of movement and should be executed with powerful techniques.
-Chinto kata form use of the one-legged stance (Sagi Ashi Dachi or Chinto Dachi) repeatedly used, which resembles the sight of a crane poised on a rock and about to strike.
-It also uses flying kick which distinguishes it from other katas.
+Chinto kata form use the one-legged stance (Sagi Ashi Dachi or Chinto Dachi) repeatedly, which resembles the sight of a crane poised on a rock and about to strike.
+It also uses flying kick, which distinguishes it from other katas.
 The structures and techniques employed in this kata are amalgamation of all other techniques and concepts aligned on a narrow stance and performed in a fluid motion facilitating control, power, speed and agility.

 Though the exact meaning of chinto is uncertain, one translation of the name means, “fighting to the east” while another is “fighting in a city”.
 The form was probably named after its originator or pointing to the east as in the direction to China.
 Matsumura is credited with integrating the Chinese Chuan Fa with the Okinawan Te creating Tode (1750) which evloved into Shuri-Te (1830) which evolved into Shorin-Ryu (1870)

 “The Art is the Flow the Flow being the Art”